Kanpur: Road

-Kanpur Metro

-The Kanpur Metro is a mass rapid transit (MRT) system in Kanpur.
-The metro is owned and operated by the Uttar Pradesh Metro Rail Corporation (UPMRC).
-It consists of two lines- Orange Line and Blue Line.
-The priority corridor of the Orange Line, which connects IIT Kanpur to Motijheel was inaugurated by the Prime Minister of India, Narendra Modi on 28 December 2021.
+Economy

+Kanpur is an important economic center in India with a GDP of ~$9 billion.
+There was a time when Kanpur was very prosperous but over time it lagged behind other big cities due to continuous negligence from both the national and state governments, as they diverted funds to other cities, which hampered its growth.
+According to GDP per capita, it ranks 9th in Uttar Pradesh.
+Noida and Meerut rank first and second, while the state capital Lucknow ranks seventh.

 Education and research

 Higher education

-Prestigious public engineering institution Indian Institute of Technology Kanpur is located in Kanpur city.
-It was one of the first Indian Institutes of Technology established in 1959, created with the assistance of a consortium of nine US research universities as part of the Kanpur Indo-American Programme (KIAP).
+The Indian Institute of Technology Kanpur (IIT Kanpur) is a public technical and research university located in Kanpur, Uttar Pradesh, India.
+It was established in 1959 as one of the first Indian Institutes of Technology (IITs), with the assistance of a consortium of nine US research universities as part of the Kanpur Indo-American Programme (KIAP).

 Other educational institutions in the city include three state universities.
 Chhatrapati Shahu Ji Maharaj University is one of the largest universities in northern India catering to urban and rural students offering professional and academic courses in the disciplines of Arts, Science, Commerce, Law, Engineering, Biotechnology, Computer Applications, Management and Medicine.

 Chandra Shekhar Azad University of Agriculture and Technology is an agricultural university named after the Indian revolutionary Chandrashekhar Azad which caters to the needs of the farming community of 29 districts of Uttar Pradesh.

-Harcourt Butler Technical University (HBTI) offers Bachelors, Masters, and Doctoral programs in engineering, as well as Masters programs in Business Administration, and Computer Applications.
-Dr.Ambedkar Institute of Technology for Handicapped, an institution to provide technical education to specially-abled students inaugurated by former Prime Minister Atal Bihari Vajpayee in 1997, is also situated in Kanpur.
+Harcourt Butler Technical University (HBTU) offers Bachelors, Masters, and Doctoral programs in engineering, as well as Masters programs in Business Administration, and Computer Applications.
+Dr. Ambedkar Institute of Technology for Handicapped, an institution to provide technical education to specially-abled students inaugurated by former Prime Minister Atal Bihari Vajpayee in 1997, is also situated in Kanpur.

+National Sugar Institute (NSI) is involved in research, training and advisory services to the sugar and allied industry, and functions under the Department of Food and Public Distribution of the Ministry of Consumer Affairs, Food and Public Distribution.

-There is also private universities in the city like: Rama University part of the Rama Group.
-There are several good private Technical and Management institutions in the city.
+There are also private universities in the city such as Rama University, which is part of the Rama Group.
+There are several private technical and management institutions in the city such as the Pranveer Singh Institute of Technology and the Axis Institute of Technology And Management, which are affiliated with Dr. A. P. J. Abdul Kalam Technical University.